In this section, we explore the etymology, definitions and categories of perspective.

 Categories of Perspective

-There are three classes of perspective: Technical, Mental, and Knowledge.
+There are two main classes of perspective: Visual and Symbolic Perspective.

 According to our new theory of Technical Perspective, it has six sub-categories:

-- Forced Perspective (aka ‘false’ or ‘trick’ perspective) – visual illusion by the construction of a false reality, or by the representation of a false reality (distorted/transposed scene geometry);
+- Forced Perspective – aka ‘false’ or ‘trick’ perspective (views of built world) – visual illusion by the construction of a false reality, or by the representation of a false reality (distorted/transposed scene geometry);

 To some extent, the different categories of Technical Perspective tend to overlap in terms of geometrical origins, and similarity of visual effects.
 Nevertheless, it is helpful to identify the sources of Technical Perspective by utilising categories.

 Perspective, in general, works to enable viewing, prescribing, matching, modelling, exploring, representing, and making images, of the physical world.
-These are the methods of perspective, which are supported by each perspective category, to a greater or lesser degree.
+These are the Functions of Perspective, which are supported by each perspective category, to a greater or lesser degree.

 With perspective, we can approach objects from different viewpoints and scales, leading to distinct functions that can be isolated, catalogued and explored.
 Hence perspective allows accurate systemised worlds to be developed on media, and in the human mind.

-Let us now analyse each category of perspective in turn.
+Let us now analyse each category of Technical Perspective in turn.